-The experimental work at JET has focussed mainly on the evaluation of neutron activation and residual radiation fields of a range of ITER material samples, and at a lesser degree on the characterisation of neutron induced damage in ITER functional materials [15, 88-90].
-ITER functional materials for insulators or optical components as well as structural ones used in the manufacturing of in-vessel components have been exposed to neutron fluxes during JET D-D, T-T and D-T experimental campaigns using a Long-Term Irradiation Station (LTIS) with a material sample holder as shown in Fig. 15 (left) [88-89].
-The LTIS is located very close to the JET vacuum vessel just outside of the vacuum boundary.
-The materials considered include: Nb3Sn, stainless steel (SS316L) from a range of manufacturers, stainless steel SS304B, Alloy 660, Be, W, CuCrZr, OF-Cu, XM-19, Al bronze, NbTi, EUROFER and silica optical fibres.
-The LTIS holder was installed into JET on 4th October 2020 prior to irradiation in the D-D, T-T and D-T (DTE2 carried in the second semester of 2021) experimental campaigns and was removed on the 25th September 2022.
+steel SS304B, Alloy 660, Be, W, CuCrZr, OF-Cu, XM-19, Al bronze, NbTi, EUROFER and silica optical fibers.
+The LTIS holder was installed into JET on 4 October 2020 prior to irradiation in the D-D, T-T and D-T (DTE2 carried in the second semester of 2021) experimental campaigns and was removed on the 25 September 2022.
 Then, the samples were distributed to different EU laboratories for analyses and gamma spectra measurements to identify and quantify nuclide activities generated through neutron activation.
-The measured contact dose rate of the LTIS following retrieval was 660 μSv/h comparable to the simulated value of $673\pm75 \,\mu$ Sv/h which validates the calculation methodology.
-The post-irradiation specific material radioactivity (in Bq/g) is calculated using FISPACT-II [91] and Monte Carlo N-Particle codes with a detailed JET model and materials specifications of the LTIS sample loading configuration.
-From D-D material activation analysis [15, 88-89], the calculated post-irradiation materials specific activities (Bq/g) are close to the experimental data, with the exception of deviations in some samples that are attributed to impurity levels that may deviate from the material specification certificate.
-This effect and related uncertainty are important to be taken into account to assess activity levels of ITER materials at the end of the nuclear operation (decommissioning, waste process).
+The measured contact dose rate of the LTIS following retrieval was 660 μ Sv h-1 comparable to the simulated value of $673 \pm 75 \,\mu\text{Sy h}^{-1}$ which validates the calculation methodology.
+The post-irradiation specific material radioactivity (in Bq/g) is calculated using FISPACT-II [99] and Monte Carlo N-Particle codes with a detailed JET model and materials specifications of the LTIS sample loading configuration.
+From D-D material activation analysis [16, 96, 97], the calculated post-irradiation materials specific activities (Bq/g) are close to the experimental data, with the exception of deviations in some samples that are attributed to impurity levels that may deviate from the material specification certificate.
+This effect and related uncertainty are important to be taken into account to assess activity levels of ITER materials at the end of the nuclear operation (decommissioning, waste

 Optical and dielectric materials are important components in fusion reactors and the effect of nuclear radiation in real tokamak experiment with relevant 14.1 MeV fusion spectra needs to be assessed.
-Functional materials like hermetically sealed metal-coated pure silica optical fibres have been exposed at JET (using the LTIS) to neutron irradiation with a total cumulated fluence of around 5 $\times 10^{15}$ neutrons/cm2.
-It is shown on Fig. 15 (right) that the optical transmission is reduced in the exposed fibres at wavelength ranging from UV to near IR.
-This mechanism has direct application for fusion facilities since silica and optical fibres are essential in diagnostics.
-It is important to monitor the performance of these optical fibres when exposed to radiation, as they may eventually need to be replaced.
+Functional materials like hermetically sealed metal-coated pure silica optical fibers have been exposed at JET (using the LTIS) to neutron irradiation with a total cumulated fluence of around 5×10^{15} neutrons cm-2.
+It is shown on figure 15 (right) that the optical transmission is reduced in the exposed fibers at wavelength ranging from UV to near IR.
+This mechanism has direct application for fusion facilities since silica and optical fibers are essential in diagnostics.
+It is important to monitor the performance of these optical fibers when exposed to radiation, as they may eventually need to be replaced.

 In addition to optical fibers, other insulator materials subjected to radiation damage will be studied extensively following JET DTE3.
-Indeed, several materials (single-crystals, ceramics and amorphous phases such as Al2O3, SiO2, MgAl2O4, YAG, Si3N4, AlN, CaF2, and BaF2) will be exposed during the third JET DT experimental campaign (2023) to 14.1 MeV neutron fluxes and will be removed for analysis in dedicated labs to characterize their properties modification such as optical absorption, photoluminescence, reflectance, losses etc.
+Indeed, several materials (single-crystals, ceramics and amorphous phases such as Al2O3, SiO2, MgAl2O4, YAG, Si3N4, AlN, CaF2, and BaF2) have been exposed during the third JET DT experimental campaign (2023) to 14.1 MeV neutron fluxes and will be removed for analysis (2024) in dedicated labs to further characterize their properties modification such as optical absorption, photoluminescence, reflectance, losses etc.